 Article 106 concerns the age of statutory rape.
-The punishment is also one to ten years of jail when there is evidence of a sexual intercourse or unnatural lechery with a person under 14 years of age.
+Punishment is also one to ten years of jail when there is evidence of a sexual intercourse or unnatural lechery with a person under 14 years of age.

-Montenegro:
+Montenegro :

-All the articles regarding the sexual offenses are equal to those of the Republic of Serbia, except for the punishments.
-These are not as severe as those described in the Serbian's Codes.
+All the Articles regarding sexual offences are partly equal to those of the Republic of Serbia, except for punishment.
+Punishment is not as severe as that described in the Serbian Code.

-Apart from article 86 about rape which is identical to article 103 of the Criminal Code of the Republic of Serbia, all the dispositions dealing with sexual violence are concerned:
+Apart from Article 204 about rape, which is similar to Article 103 of the Criminal Code of the Republic of Serbia, all dispositions dealing with sexual violence are concerned: